Uniform Capacitated Facility Location Problems with Penalties/Outliers: Introduction

-\begin{theorem} There is a polynomial time algorithm that approximates uniform capacitated facility location problem with outliers within a constant factor $(O(1/\epsilon))$ violating the capacities by a factor of at most $(1 + \epsilon)$ leaving at most $(1 + \epsilon) t$ outliers, for every fixed $\epsilon > 0$. \end{theorem}
+\begin{theorem} There is a polynomial time algorithm that approximates uniform capacitated facility location problem with outliers within a constant factor $(O(1/\epsilon^2))$ violating the capacities by a factor of at most $(1 + \epsilon)$ leaving at most $(1 + \epsilon) t$ outliers, for $\epsilon>0$. \end{theorem}

-We next present our result for uniform {\em capacitated facility location problem with penalty} (CFLPP).
-Though there has been significant amount of work on uncapacitated FLPP \cite{charikar2001algorithms, jain2003greedy, xu2005lp, xu2009improved, LiDXX15, QiuWalter} with the current best being $1.8526$ due to Xu and Xu~\cite{xu2009improved}, the only result known for the capacitated case is due to Gupta et al.~\cite{GuptaG14} using local search.
-In this paper, we present first constant factor approximation for the problem using LP rounding with slight violation in capacities, which is inevitable due to hardness of CFLP~\cite{Shmoys}.
-Though our result is weaker than the result in~\cite{GuptaG14} it is interesting as it is obtained by rounding solution to natural LP.
+We next present our result for uniform {\em capacitated facility location problem with penalties} (CFLPP).
+Though there has been significant amount of work on uncapacitated FLPP~\cite{charikar2001algorithms,jain2003greedy,xu2005lp,xu2009improved,LiDXX15,CFLPP_Byrka} with the current best being $1.8526$ due to Xu and Xu~\cite{xu2009improved}, the only result known for the capacitated case is due to Gupta \etal~\cite{GuptaG14} using local search.
+In this paper, we present first constant factor approximation for the problem by rounding the solution to standard LP with slight violation in capacities, which is inevitable due to integrality gap of CFLP~\cite{Shmoys} using standard LP.
+Though our result is weaker than the result of Gupta \etal~ it is interesting as it is obtained by rounding solution to standard LP.
 LP-rounding based solutions are interesting as they are easier to integrate with other LP-based solutions.
-One direct application is presented in this paper itself by extending the result to a more generalized problem in Theorem \ref{thm-ckflpp1}.
+One direct application is presented in this paper by extending the result to a more generalized problem with an additional cardinality constraint.
+The result is stated in Theorem \ref{thm-ckflpp1}.
+It is not clear how the result of Gupta \etal,~can be extended to give the result of Theorem \ref{thm-ckflpp1}, as local search has not been very successful in dealing with the capacity and the cardinality constraints together.
 In particular, we present the following result for CFLPP:

-\begin{theorem} There is a polynomial time algorithm that approximates uniform capacitated facility location problem with penalties within a constant factor $(O(1/\epsilon))$ violating the capacities by a factor of at most $(1 + \epsilon)$, for every fixed $\epsilon > 0$. \end{theorem}
+\begin{theorem} There is a polynomial time algorithm that approximates uniform capacitated facility location problem with penalties within a constant factor $(O(1/\epsilon))$ violating the capacities by a factor of at most $(1 + \epsilon)$, for $\epsilon>0$. \end{theorem}